-After all strengths have been discussed the facilitator ask team members to come up with a major problem that they are having.
+After all strengths have been discussed the facilitator asks team members to come up with a major problem that they are having.
 The problems are collected and the team decides which problem they want to focus on (they can do ranking or dot voting to come to an agreement).

-The team looks at the strengths that they identified earlier in the retrospective, and discusses which strengths can be helpful to solve this problems.
+The team looks at the strengths that they identified earlier in the retrospective, and discusses which strengths can be helpful to solve these problems.
 Based on those strengths the team defines the vital few actions that they will do.

 Alternatively to using notes the facilitator can also ask team members to take turns and mention a strength and give examples of how they see their peers using it.
 The facilitator will write down the strengths, for instance on a flip-over.
 Once enough strengths have been identified the team proceeds to selecting the major problem that they want to solve.

 You can do this exercise also with remote or dispersed teams by spreading out the Personal Qualities Cards images on an online whiteboard (e.g. Jamboard or Lino).
 Ask the team members to assign strengths to their fellow team members.
 Team members can prepare individually by identifying strengths and pulling them out on the whiteboard to discuss them.
 Alternatively, they can use the cards to create a list of personal qualities in an online document or website (Google doc or Wiki) with a short motivation.
 My suggestion is however to reserve time for the team to discuss the qualities and decide how to use them to address a problem that needs to be solved or for individual and team improvement (e.g. in a Skype call or with a Google hangout).

 Examples using this exercise